akiomiyao/ped/README.md

   % perl mkref.pl WBcel235
   Directory WBcel235 for reference of *Caenorhabditis elegans* WBcel235 will be created.
   If run without argument, suported reference will be listed.
+  If you want to new reference, add the reference information to config file.
+  Format is described in the comment in config file.
 - If you want to analyze public data in SRA.
   % perl download.pl accession
   For example,